fabricerosay/AlphaGPU/README.md

 Alphazero on GPU thanks to CUDA.jl

 This is another implementation of alphazero algorithm, where almost everything happens on the gpu like in https://arxiv.org/abs/2104.03113
-The implementation works only for Gobang( any size up to 13x13, tested up to 9x9) and is more an exercice to learn programming CUDA in julia than a serious implementation of alphazero.
+The implementation works for Gobang( any size up to 13x13, tested up to 9x9), 4 in a row, and reversi 6x6.
+It's more an exercice to learn programming CUDA in julia than a serious implementation of alphazero.

 Few technical details: